guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

 ## Applications of RLHF to Other Tasks

 According to Hyungwon Chung, RLHF is the new paradigm to create application-specific loss function.
-It is therefore likely beneficial to abandon traditional cross-entropy loss altogether and opt for RLHF; this is especially useful for highly abstract tasks like hate speech classification.
+It is therefore likely beneficial to abandon traditional cross-entropy loss altogether and opt for RLHF.

+This is especially useful for highly abstract tasks like hate speech classification.
+For example, we could initialize a RM and use the normalized score $[0, 1]$ (for example, hatefulness) to fine-tune a hate speech regressor based on some open-source models.
+We could find a threshold on the validation set and then deployment the RM (with a threshold) to the testing environment.

 # References